Table of Contents Contents

 Yukon

 The Yukon has a dental program for those who don’t have dental insurance benefits.
-Your approval is based on your annual net income compared to how many are in the household.
+Your approval is based on your annual net income compared to the number of people that are in the household.
 An income of $60,000 or less for an individual, $90,000 or less for an individual with 2 children, and so on.

 Nunavut

-Nunavut has a dental health program for children in grade 7 and younger.
+Nunavut has a dental health program for children grades aged 7 and younger.
 These services are provided by dentists, dental hygienists, and other oral health professionals.
 You do have to register your child for them to receive these services.

 Northwest Territories